codingisok-team/codingisok/_src/posts/2019-03-18-our-testing-philosophy.md

 $
 ```

-Now your sibling can't permanently mess up the menu; you can add special orders,
-and you can keep track of which items go together -- heck yeah!
+Whoof, this one's a long one.
+Buuuuuuut now your sibling can't permanently mess up the menu, you can add special orders, and you can keep track of which items go together — heck yeah!
+Maybe all that thinking and restructuring was worth it after all!

+## The Aftermath

+Once you've squared away your design, that's when you can break out the fancy TDD toolbox and start writing incremental tests.